The Essential Role of Today’s Front Line Managers

 In an era of expanding contact channels, customer-driven innovation and growing complexity, supervisors have become increasingly important to the contact center’s success.

 And yet studies from ICMI and others suggest there are more supervisors today – proportionally and in real numbers – than ever.
-With today’s developments – emerging channels, proliferation of social media, the competitive importance of customer relationships, and the wide range of generations our customers represent – supervisors have become increasingly important to the contact center’s success.
+With today’s developments – AI, emerging channels, the competitive importance of customer experience, and the wide range of generations our customers represent – supervisors have become increasingly important to the contact center’s success.
 But it is a role that is much more about communication, coordination and development than any industrial-era vestiges of command and control.

 Assessing what has transpired requires thinking through some cross-currents.
 For example, there is an increasingly diverse scope of organizational structures, responsibilities and definitions in use.
 In addition to supervisors, many larger contact centers also have team leaders, whose responsibilities range from primarily handling calls to roles that are oriented around supervising and managing.
 Other contact centers have left the term supervisor with the industrial era and instead have team leaders and lead agents.
 And for many small contact centers these divisions are unworkable and unnecessary, as the supervisor is the manager, forecaster and scheduler.